Keeping the Romans away

 He had learned much from studying the success of the Achaemenids - and even imitated Darius by having copies of his achievements displayed around the empire.
-As for the Achaemenids, communications were important - roads were improved, a postal service like the Persians' was set up.
+As with the Achaemenids, communications were important - roads were improved, a postal service like the Persians' was set up.
 Coinage continued to be an important propaganda weapon.
 Architecture was used to express the values of the regime, and religion used to authenticate it.
 He even attempted to establish a hereditary dynasty like the Achaemenids - something unheard of in Rome (and actually not very successful).
 He also understood the importance of the theatrical side of monarchy - sponsoring festivals, games, ceremonies and triumphal processions to impress the people of Rome and the empire.
 All backed up by the threat of force.

 Settlement with Parthia 23 - 20 BC

 Augustus, as Octavian, must have savoured Antony's humiliation in Parthia - especially as it made his victory at Actium much easier.
 He was expected to mount the definitive invasion of Parthia, to recover the lost standards and avenge the humiliations.
 But he decided against the military option (could he afford a fourth Roman defeat?).
 In 23 BC, he decided the time had come to do business with the Parthians.
 He sent Farhad's son back to him (the one kidnapped by Tiridates) and asked Farhad to return the Roman prisoners (many of whom he been in Parthia since Carrhae in 53 BC), and more importantly, give back the standards captured from Crassus, Saxa and Antony.